 After you’ve fully assessed your tolerance, the manufacturers sat that you may add one further capsule to the morning dose – making three capsules altogether.
 Do not take more than three capsules in 24 hours.

 You should also cycle off the capsules for at least two weeks after six weeks of use.
 We recommend taking a stimulant-free fat burner during this time to allow your caffeine tolerance to lessen.
-Our recommendation would be caffeine-free Performance Lab SPORT Burn.
+Our recommendation would be caffeine-free Burn Lab Pro.

 Potential Side Effects

 The strongest side effects in this product will probably come from the stimulants.
 Too much caffeine can cause anxiety, the jitters, insomnia, nausea and more, so you’ll need to watch your total caffeine intake from all sources, especially if you intend to take three capsules a day.
 Avoid taking this near bedtime.
 Synephrine is also linked with several unpleasant side effects.
 You may want to avoid if you have blood pressure issues.
 Anecdotally, from reading the reviews, you can also expect lots of sweating!